redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 If the Redis server is empty, the hit ratio will be 0%.
 As the application runs and the fills the cache, the hit ratio will increase.

-**When the entire cached working set fits in memory**, then the cache hit ratio will reach close to 100% while the percent of used memory will remain below 100%.
+**When the entire cached working set fits in memory**, the cache hit ratio will reach close to 100% while the percent of used memory will remain below 100%.

 **When the working set cannot fit in memory**, the eviction policy will start to evict keys.